Explore the Importance of Validation Testing:

-Validation testing is the process of ensuring if the tested and developed software satisfies the client /user needs.
+Validation testing is the process of ensuring that the tested and developed software satisfies the client /user’s needs.
 The business requirement logic or scenarios have to be tested in detail.
 All the critical functionalities of an application must be tested here.

-Whenever you are asked to perform a validation test, it takes a great responsibility as you need to test all the critical business requirements based on the user needs.
+Whenever you are asked to perform a validation test, it takes great responsibility as you need to test all the critical business requirements based on the user’s needs.
 There should not be even a single miss on the requirements asked by the user.
-Hence a keen knowledge on validation testing is much important.
+Hence a keen knowledge of validation testing is much important.

-As a tester, you need to evaluate if the test execution results comply with that mentioned in the requirements document.
+As a tester, you need to evaluate if the test execution results comply with what is mentioned in the requirements document.
 Any deviation should be reported immediately and that deviation is thus called a bug.

-Tools like HP quality Centre, Selenium, Appium, etc are used to perform validation test and we can store the test results there.
+Tools like HP Quality Centre, Selenium, Appium, etc are used to perform validation tests and we can store the test results there.
 A proper test plan, test execution runs, defect reports, reports & metrics are the important deliverables to be submitted.